sator-imaging/CSharp-StaticFieldAnalyzer/README.md

 - `B.Other = 620;`
 - `B.Value = A.Other;`
+    - // 'A' initialization is started by member access
     - `A.Value = B.Other;`  // correct: B.Other is initialized before reading value
     - `A.Other = 310;`